jdlcdl/k210comb/docs/hex_dump_example.md

 The next 4 bytes, as a big-endian int, are the location of the application in SPI Flash.
 We can see that it was at 0x80000 in the backup config and that it is now at 0x280000 in main config.

 The next 4 bytes, as a big-endian int, are the application size.
-We can see that the backup config indicates the application size was 1744896 when up above we see that it was really 1716288, but because the configuration entry flag was "5"=0101, the highest SIZE flag was not set and there were no problems.
-In the new configuration which uses "D"=1101, the highest SIZE flag is set and we have a matching size in configuration of 1902592 in slot 2.
+We can see that the backup config indicates the application size was 1744896 (0x1aa000) while previously we see that it was really 1716288 bytes, but because the configuration entry flag was "5"=0101, the highest SIZE flag was not set, so app size was ignored.
+In the new configuration which uses "D"=1101, the highest SIZE flag is set and we have a matching size in configuration of 1902592 (0x1d0800) in firmware slot 2.

 The next 4 bytes are the application's CRC32 value, in both cases above they are 0x24c6abaa, but according to the configuration, they're not used and I don't know what they mean, just that they came from `config.bin` within the `kboot.kfpkg` archive.

 The next 16 bytes are the application name or description, in our case, it's "firmware" follwed by 8 null bytes.

-## The SPI Flash File System changed
+## Previously, the SPI Flash File System changed

 Let's take a long hex dump, and try to explain it